 Figure E:11-7 represents a matrix of the results from the "Recent US Climate Change and Hydrology Literature Applicable to U.S. Army Corps of Engineers Missions - South Atlantic-Gulf Region 03" representing observed and projected trends.
 Unlike Region 08, Region 03 results indicate a moderate increase to observed air temperatures in the study area for the South Atlantic-Gulf region, and air temperatures are projected to exhibit a strong increase in the future.
 Observed precipitation is increasing for Region 03, along with precipitation extremes.
-Precipitation trends are predicted to remain constant; however, extreme precipitation events are expected to exhibit a small increase.
-Additionally, there is a decreasing trend in observed hydrology/streamflow without a strong consensus (less than half), and this trend is projected to not change in the near future.
+Precipitation trends are predicted to remain constant; however, extreme precipitation events are expected to exhibit a strong consensus (less than half), and this trend is projected to not change in the near future.